COS301-SE-2020/SCUBAMATE/README.md

  * <details>
      <summary><b>Responsibilities</b></summary>
      <br>
-        - SRS Document: Functional Requirements
+        - SRS Document: Functional Requirements, Use Cases
         <br>
-        - SRS Document: Use Cases
+        - Architectural Design Document: N-tier Diagram and Object-Persistence Diagram
         <br>
         - Created the foundation of our very first Lambda functions (in node js) that get account information as well as adding a new account.
 I also connected these to API Gateway for testing.
         <br>